ARM-software/psa-arch-tests/secure-debug/README.md

 	- psa_adac_test executable
 	- val and platform layer libraries

-For running the test suite on the emulation platform, see the [Readme](platform/hosts/emulation/unix_socket/README.md).<br/>
 For running the test suite on the Musca-b1 hardware platform, see the [Readme](platform/hosts/musca_b1/memw_pyocd/README.md).<br/>

 Note:
- - See the psa-adac directory for information on other target platforms.
- - The keys and the certificate credentials for a supported cryptosystem can be generated using the tools provided in the psa-adac repository.
  - The test suite is designed to run once per supported cryptosystem.
 Ensure that the device must be provisioned with the correct certificates installed in the device's RoT.

 ## Security implication